Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 Relapse prevention plans are designed to teach individuals how to harness their self-control.
 This can be achieved when an individual sees where they need to make behaviour changes to anticipate and cope with their desire to drink alcohol.

-Download: Relapse Prevention Plan Template PDF
+Download: Relapse Prevention Plan PDF

 Addiction triggers